SMUAbdullah/paper-MPL-short-reads/src/readme.md

 This directory contains the codes required to run the MPL-R pipeline.
+The main file is `MPL-R.sh` which is used to call all other scripts.
+It requires the paths to samtools 1.8, Quasirecomb, BWA, MAFFT, Python 3, and MATLAB to run.
+Please specify the paths of the local installations of these software by editing this file.